1 Million Americans Have Died in Car Accidents Since 1990

 - Nearly 40 percent admitted running a red light.

 - More than 30 percent had trouble staying awake while driving in the past month.

 - More than 40 percent read a text or email while driving.

 Until driverless cars eliminate human error in the future, what can be done to keep people safe on the roads?

-Many injuries and deaths on the roads could be prevented, experts say.
-A steady drop in traffic deaths over six years was attributed to better car safety features — airbags, anti-lock brakes, stability control systems and others — and better road designs.
+Many injuries and deaths on the roads could be prevented, our Boston personal injury lawyers say. a steady drop in traffic deaths over six years was attributed to better car safety features — airbags, anti-lock brakes, stability control systems and others — and better road designs.

 What if You’re Injured in a Traffic Accident?

-If you’ve been injured in a crash, you need qualified legal representation to protect your rights.
-To consult with an experienced auto accident attorney in Boston, contact The Law Office of John J. Sheehan.
+If you’ve been injured in a crash, you need qualified legal representation to protect your rights. to consult with an experienced Somerville texting while driving accident lawyer and auto accident attorney in Boston, contact The Law Office of John J. Sheehan.